nelsonauner/tweetscomehome/README.md

 Instructions
 ---------------
-Given the directories and data supplied by the competition, the analysis can be executed by running the scripts and formatting the output.
+Given the directories and data supplied by the competition, the analysis and visuals are produced by running the scripts and formatting the output.